brnorl/angular-crypto/README.md

 ![login screen](/frontend/Login.png)
 <hr>

-### First data is getting with another API to my database with .net core, then i prepared get method to send my backend.
+### First data is getting with another API to my database with .net core, then i prepared get method to send from my backend application.

 ![chart screen](/frontend/chart.png)